Skip to content

 4. Use Schema.org

-Pages with properly implemented structured data appear in AI Overviews 2x more often than pages without them.
+Pages with properly implemented structured data appear in AI Overviews 2x more often than pages without it — one of the few things in this whole topic you can actually measure in black and white.

 5. Build Topic Clusters